open-mv-sandbox/daicon/docs/specification.md

 #### Offset

 Offset of the data.
-Value relative to the start of the table.
+Value relative to header offset.

 #### Size